What Is a Shelf Exam? Everything Medical Students Need to Know

 Over 70% of clerkship directors who award Honors use NBME subject exam scores to determine that designation.
 At most schools, you cannot earn an Honors grade without meeting a minimum shelf threshold, regardless of how strong your clinical performance was.

 This matters well beyond the rotation itself.
 Clerkship grades appear prominently on your MSPE (Dean's Letter) and influence AOA selection and class rank — both of which affect residency competitiveness.
-With Step 1 now pass/fail, clerkship performance, and Step 2 CK scores have become the primary academic differentiators for residency programs.
+With Step 1 now pass/fail,clerkship performance, and Step 2 CK scores have become the primary academic differentiators for residency programs.

 6. How to Prepare for Shelf Exams

 • Add one content resource, not several.
 The AnKing Step 2 Anki deck with shelf-specific tags works well for spaced repetition during clinical downtime.
 Emma Holliday's free YouTube review lectures (~2 hours per subject) are excellent in the final days before each exam.
+Pick one and follow through with it.

 Common Mistakes to Avoid